Kubkubs3234/CraftRunner/README.md

 Run from usb,
 Copy to desktop an run from there,
 Sync saves from desktop and delete leaving no trace.

+HOW TO INSTALL!!!
-After extracting, put the extracted folder on your USB.
+select your desired language version, select the download icon.
+Unzip on your pc, the unzipped minecraftportable folder goes on your USB.

 PL: Program do uruchamiania MC z USB.
 Może:
 Uruchamiać z USB,
 Skopiować do pulpitu i z tąd uruchomić,
 Zsynchr. zapisy z pulpitu i usunąć nie zostawiając śladu.

-Po wyodrębnieniu, włóż wyodrębniony folder na swój USB.
+JAK ZAINSTALOWAĆ!!!
+wybierz jaki chcesz język, kliknij ikonkę pobierania.
+Odzipuj na komputerze, odzipowany Minecraftportable idzie na USB.